shan-stat/test_ensemble/README.md

 # test_cvauc
 This document aims to instruct how to reproduce results in the manuscript "Testing a Global Null Hypothesis Using Cross Validated Area Under the ROC Curve".
-The source codes are split into three main R files "helper_cvauc.R", "experiments_sec2.R", and "experiments_sec3.R".
-The detailed explanations are as follows.
+The source codes are split into four main R files "helper_cvauc.R", "experiments_sec2.R", "experiments_sec3.R", and "experiments_real.R".
+The details are as follows.

 ## helper_cvauc.R
-This R file contains several helper functions that help reproduce results easily.
+The R file contains several helper functions that help reproduce results easily.

 ### Function list
 - *sim.1*: generates simulated dataset for Section 2.